Florin (British coin): Edward VII (1901–1910)

 Both sides of the florin were redesigned following the accession of Victoria's son, Edward VII, each design being created by the Chief Engraver of the Royal Mint, George William de Saulles.
 The florin of King Edward VII was minted every year from 1902 to 1910.
-Its specifications remained at 11.3 grams weight and 28.5 millimetres diameter.
+Its specifications remained at 11.3 g weight and 28.5 mm diameter.
 The obverse shows the right-facing head of the King, inscribed EDWARDVS VII DEI GRA BRITT OMN REX FD IND IMP, (Note: Edwardus VII Dei Gratia Britanniarum Omnium Rex Fidei Defensor Indiae Imperator, or Edward VII, by the Grace of God King of All the Britains, Defender of the Faith, Emperor of India) while the other side features what Coincraft's Standard Catalogue of English and UK Coins deems "a most unusual and original reverse".
 It shows a windswept figure of Britannia standing holding a shield with her left hand and a trident with her right, and inscribed ONE FLORIN TWO SHILLINGS, with the date below.
 Peter Seaby, in his history of British coinage, described the figure of Britannia as "standing on some mythical ancient ship which could hardly be sea-worthy under her weight", but "a pleasing composition".

 De Saulles created the new florin in this manner to distinguish the coin from the half crown, as there had been complaints of confusion.
 He probably based the design on his British trade dollar (1895).
 The sitter for the design was Susan Hicks-Beach, the daughter of Michael Hicks-Beach, 1st Earl St Aldwyn who had served as Chancellor of the Exchequer and ex officio Master of the Mint.
 The modern-day Britannia coinage, bullion pieces struck by the Royal Mint for investors and collectors, has a reverse that strongly resembles that of the Edwardian florin.